 The XTS system supports a combination of Digital Keysets, various kinds of ISDN terminals, and wireless terminals as well as analog single line devices.
 With the keysets, commonly used features are activated by direct button selection.
 Additionally, many functions may be accessed by dialing specific codes or optionally, by assigning these dial codes to Flexible Buttons on the keyset.
-In addition to key telephones, an array of optional terminals is available including DSS/DLS Console and Intercom.
+In addition to key telephones, an array of optional terminals is available.